Kafala system: Saudi Arabia

-In June 2025, Saudi Arabia made an announcement proclaiming the abolishment of the kafala system as part of Crown Prince Mohammed bin Salman’s Vision 2030 reforms to diversify the Saudi economy and attract foreign investment by improving Saudi Arabia's global image.
-This was done ahead of key global events, such as the 2034 FIFA World Cup, around which Amnesty International has criticised Saudi Arabia's exploitative and deadly Kafala system.

 From 1991 to 2019, 300,000 Bangladeshi women went to Saudi Arabia under the kafala system.
 In early November 2019, protests took place in Dhaka in response to the case of Sumi Akter, who claimed "merciless sexual assaults", being locked up for 15 days, and having her hands burnt by hot oil by her Saudi employers.
 The case of another Bangladeshi, Nazma Begum, who claimed being tortured, also attracted media attention.
 Both had been promised jobs as hospital cleaning staff but were tricked into becoming household servants.
 Begum died in Saudi Arabia of an untreated illness.

 According to a 2008 HRW report, under the kafala system in Saudi Arabia, "an employer assumes responsibility for a hired migrant worker and must grant explicit permission before the worker can enter Saudi Arabia, transfer employment, or leave the country.
 The kafala system gives the employer immense control over the worker."
 HRW stated that "some abusive employers exploit the kafala system and force domestic workers to continue working against their will and forbid them from returning to their countries of origin" and that this is "incompatible with Article 13 of the Universal Declaration of Human Rights".
 HRW stated that "the combination of the high recruitment fees paid by Saudi employers and the power granted them by the kafala system to control whether a worker can change employers or exit the country made some employers feel entitled to exert 'ownership' over a domestic worker" and that the "sense of ownership ... creates slavery-like conditions".
 In 2018, France 24 and ALQST reported on the use of Twitter and other online social networks by kafala system employers, "kafeels", to "sell" domestic workers to other kafeels, in violation of Saudi law.
 ALQST described the online trading as "slavery 2.0".

 During 2015–2018, Several Indonesian domestic workers were executed in Saudi Arabia.
 Siti Zaeneb and Karni were beheaded in April 2015.
 Muhammad Zaini Misin was executed in March 2018 for having killed his employer.
 On 29 October 2018, Tuti Tursilawati, also an Indonesian domestic worker in Saudi Arabia, was executed for having killed her employer, an action which she claimed had been in self-defense in relation to sexual abuse.
 Indonesian Foreign Minister Retno Marsudi lodged an official complaint concerning the execution, which was carried out without warning and despite an appeal against the sentence.

 On 4 November 2020, as part of its 2030 vision, Saudi Arabia announced a reformation plan for its labour law.
 Effective on 14 March 2021, the new measures are meant to curb the kafala system through: